arthamandueep/Django_Validations_Like_Laravel-/README.md

 ```

 ## Validation examples
-dejango validation which is similar to laravel rule validation
+django validation which is similar to laravel rule validation
 ```bash
   #example required
         rules={